30 Brilliant Large Group Games and Workshop Activities

 Improvisation and silliness combined with physical activity is a sure-fire way of getting a large group engaged in the fun!
 Start this game by explaining that each team will collaboratively create a machine using their bodies.
 Choose one person to start by improvising the sounds and movements of a part of a machine or robot.
 Everyone else observes and then one by one, they join the machine and improvise another part.

 This can also be a fun game to play with two teams in tandem, or by briefing the players to create a collaborative machine with a particular purpose, such as generating power or cooking a complex meal.
-This game works great with large groups where the machines can become big and very energetic.
+This game is best when played with large teams where the machines can become big and very energetic.
 Just make sure you have enough room!

 The Viking

-When looking to engage a group in physical activity, why not take a leaf from the pillaging toolkit of our favorite Nordic invaders?
-We’ll stop short of any actual raiding, but this large group game encourages participants to shout Norse words and physical actions to build energy as a team.
+When looking to engage your team in physical activity, why not take a leaf from the pillaging toolkit of our favorite Nordic invaders?
+We’ll stop short of any actual raiding, but this game encourages participants to shout Norse words and physical actions to build energy as a team.

 Dance, Dance, Dance.